-The Queensland Government’s Backing Indigenous Arts (BIA) initiative aims to build sustainable and ethical Aboriginal and Torres Strait Islander arts industries.
+The Queensland Government’s Backing Indigenous Arts (BIA) initiative, launched in 2007, aims to build sustainable and ethical Aboriginal and Torres Strait Islander arts industries.

 BIA – Performing Arts (BIAPA) supports the development of Aboriginal and Torres Strait Islander performing artists and companies.

-This includes the creation and presentation of new performance work in Indigenous communities in Far North Queensland, and at the Centre of Contemporary Arts Cairns (CoCA).
+This includes the creation and presentation of new performance work in Indigenous communities in Far North Queensland, and at Bulmba-ja in Cairns (formerly Centre of Contemporary Arts Cairns).

 Bulmba-ja (formerly CoCA Cairns) Call Out program

-The Queensland Government is currently calling for proposals for new contemporary Indigenous performing arts initiatives to be considered for development for and presentation at the CoCA in 2019-20.
+The Queensland Government is considering proposals for new contemporary Indigenous performing arts initiatives to be developed and presented at Bulmba-ja through BIAPA.

-BIAPA also includes three funding streams, which are currently closed for applications:
+BIAPA provided three funding streams, which are currently closed for applications.